Pradz90/LatLing/README.md

 	================
 	Aligns to sequences using the Wagner-Fisher algorithm.
 	Returns two lists of the aligned sequences (algnA, algnB) and the minimum edit distance (Distance).
+The algorithm works for both strings and lists.

 scripts/converter.py